cohstats/coh2stats/scripts/README.md

 ## How to extract the current game data
 1. Download COH2 Tools - steam
-2. Open the tools, open archive viewer
+2. Open the Tools.
+In top menu, Click on Tools -> open Archive viewer
-3. Open file `S:\SteamLibrary\steamapps\common\Company of Heroes 2\CoH2\Archives\AttribArchive.sga`
+3. In Archive Viewer Open file `S:\SteamLibrary\steamapps\common\Company of Heroes 2\CoH2\Archives\AttribArchive.sga`
 4. Extract commander folder --> this will give you .rgd files
+5. Create folder `in` put the .rgd files inside
-5. Run `rgdConv.exe hash_dict.txt in out -x` to get .xml files
+6. Run `rgdConv.exe hash_dict.txt in out -x` to get .xml files